sbacky/Webscraper/README.md

 # Webscraper

-The purpuse of this project is to search google with various queries and return an index and count of each word found on a specified number of resulting pages per search query.
+The purpuse of this project is to query google and return a count of every word per page on a specified number of resulting pages per query.
 Arguments are passed from the command line.
+Does not differentiate bewtween singular and plural versions of words.

+Current Version:

+Displays counts of words in order from most occurrances to least occurances.
+Prints count of words to the console as a dictionary of tuples containing a string and an index.

 | **options** | **help text** |
 |---|---|